 - Smooth rough, sun-worn texture

-- Improve the look of melasma and post-inflammatory hyperpigmentation with a cautious approach.
+- Help improve the look of melasma and post-inflammatory hyperpigmentation with a cautious approach

 If you have a history of discoloration after irritation, your plan should be gentle, consistent, and paired with strict sun protection.